-Blackboard: This is an ONLINE course and will be conducted completely in Blackboard.
-All assignments, exams, etc. will be submitted in Blackboard.
+Blackboard: This is a Face-to-Face (F2F) course and will be conducted completely in person.
+All assignments, exams, etc. will be submitted in person or via Blackboard.

-LIVE ZOOM Office Hours: By appointment, either in person or by Zoom.
+Office Hours: By appointment, either in person or by Zoom.
 Student needs to email instructor to schedule a meeting.